A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Video Understanding

-\textbf{Trajectory Prediction} aims to predict the future pedestrian trajectory by relying on the historical trajectory and the complex interactions between the pedestrian and the environment/other pedestrians.
-Mohamed {\it et al.}~\cite{mohamed2020social} propose constructing a graph representation of pedestrian trajectory based on relative locations among pedestrians and their temporal information.
-Furthermore, the GCNs are applied to capture the complex interactions and the graph's spatio-temporal representation.
-Similar to \cite{mohamed2020social}, Yu {\it et al.}~\cite{yu2020spatio} propose a spatio-temporal graph Transformer to conduct crowd trajectory prediction based on the pedestrians' relative locations and temporal trajectory dependencies.
-In addition, they extend GATs by using Transformer's attention mechanism~\cite{vaswani2017attention}.
-Beyond the relative distance of pedestrians, Sun {\it et al.}~\cite{sun2020recursive} utilize the social related annotations, historical trajectory, and human context to construct the social behavior graph with pedestrians' historical trajectories as nodes and the relational social representation as edges.
-Then, they apply GCNs on the graph to learn high-order social relations to facilitate the future trajectory generation.
-Shi {\it et al.}~\cite{shi2021sgcn} use the same GCNs in \cite{mohamed2020social} to capture the spatial and temporal dependencies but they introduce two sparse directed spatial and temporal graph representations for trajectories.
+\textbf{Trajectory Prediction} aims to predict the future trajectory of a pedestrian on the basis of his/her existing trajectory and the complex interactions between the pedestrian and the environment/other pedestrians.
+Mohamed {\it et al.}~\cite{mohamed2020social} propose a graph representation of the pedestrian trajectory based on relative locations among pedestrians and their temporal information.
+Furthermore, GCNs are applied to capture the complex interactions and the spatio-temporal graph representation.
+Similar to \cite{mohamed2020social}, Yu {\it et al.}~\cite{yu2020spatio} propose a spatio-temporal graph Transformer to conduct crowd trajectory prediction according to relative locations among pedestrians and temporal dependencies among trajectories.
+In addition, they extend GATs by using Transformer's self-attention mechanism~\cite{vaswani2017attention}.
+Beyond the distance between pedestrians, Sun {\it et al.}~\cite{sun2020recursive} utilize social-related annotations, historical trajectories, and human contexts to construct a social behavior graph with pedestrians' historical trajectories as nodes and social relations as edges.
+Then, they build a GCN on the graph to learn higher-order social relations to facilitate future trajectory generation.
+Shi {\it et al.}~\cite{shi2021sgcn} use the same GCNs in \cite{mohamed2020social} to capture spatial and temporal dependencies but they introduce two sparse directed spatial and temporal graph representations for trajectories.
 Different from previous methods, Li {\it et al.}~\cite{li2022graph} construct a multi-scale graph to model the spatial information and surrounding area of pedestrians in multiple scales.
 In addition, they use scene semantic segmentation to help model the relations between pedestrians and the scene.